-Evaluation Criteria Maximum Score Equipment purchase addresses goals of the Soil Health Financial Assistance Pilot Program Grant Applicant clearly articulates how the equipment they plan to buy will help start, improve, or expand soil health practices in Minnesota.
+Evaluation Criteria Maximum Score Equipment purchase addresses goals of the Soil Health Financial Assistance Program Grant Applicant clearly articulates how the equipment they plan to buy will help start, improve, or expand soil health practices in Minnesota.
 Yes/No Grant request involves retrofit of used or already owned equipment.
-Applicant has plans to retrofit a piece of equipment for a new, soil health-focused purpose (5 pts) 5 Diversity, equity, and inclusion Applicant is an emerging farmer or prioritizes emerging farmers including historically underserved communities, such as, Black, Indigenous, and People of Color, immigrants, women, veterans, persons with disabilities, young and beginning farmers (farming 10 years or fewer), LGBTQ+ farmers, and others (10 pts) 10 Applicant readiness, budget, economic outcomes Applicant: Includes a budget that clearly details costs, including those not covered by the grant (5 pts) Clearly explains the importance of this grant to purchasing the equipment (5 pts) Demonstrates adequate planning and includes a timeline for the equipment purchase and use (5 pts) 15 Conservation Planning and Multiple Benefits Applicant's operation is actively certified or assessed and working towards certification in the Minnesota Ag Water Quality Certification Program (MAWQCP) and/or the equipment will be used to implement an NRCS Resource Management System (RMS) plan.
-OR for LGUs, organization is assisting producers with whole farm conservation planning through MAWQCP or RMS planning (15 pts) The equipment will be used in a high or very high vulnerability Drinking Water Supply Management Area (DWSMA) (5 pts) 20 Equipment is identified as having a high benefit to soil health.
-Explanation provided addresses how the equipment being purchased or retrofitted will benefit soil health (20 pts) Explanation of how equipment will be used relates to at least one of the five Principles of Soil Health (5 pts) 25
+Applicant has plans to retrofit a piece of equipment for a new, soil health-focused purpose (5 pts) 5 Diversity, equity, and inclusion Applicant is an emerging farmer including historically underserved communities, such as, Black, Indigenous, and People of Color, immigrants, women, veterans, persons with disabilities, young and beginning farmers (farming 10 years or fewer), LGBTQ+ farmers, and others.
+OR for LGU, applicant prioritizes emerging farmers (5 pts) 5 Applicant readiness, budget, economic outcomes Applicant: Includes a budget that clearly details costs, including those not covered by the grant (5 pts) Clearly explains the importance of this grant to purchasing the equipment (5 pts) 10 Conservation Planning and Multiple Benefits Applicant's operation is actively certified or assessed and working towards certification in the Minnesota Ag Water Quality Certification Program (MAWQCP) and/or the equipment will be used to implement an NRCS Resource Management System (RMS) plan.
+OR for LGUs, organization is assisting producers with whole farm conservation planning through MAWQCP or RMS planning (15 pts) 15 Equipment is identified as having a high benefit to soil health.
+The equipment being purchased or retrofitted will benefit soil health on the applicant's operation (15 pts) The equipment being purchased will allow the applicant to incorporate a new or expand an existing soil health practice on their operation (10 pts) Explanation of how equipment will be used relates to at least one of the five Principles of Soil Health: Keep the soil covered, minimize disturbance, keep living roots in the ground, diversify rotations, integrate livestock (5 pts)

 Evaluation Criteria Maximum Score

 Cost Efficiency Ratio

 Up to 25 points are possible - grant request divided by the impacted acres.
-If a ratio falls on the threshold between two points, award the higher point value.
-20:1 or greater (4 pts) 10:1 - 20:1 (8 pts) 5:1 - 10:1 (12 pts) 1:1-5:1 (16 pts) 1:5 - 1:1 (20 pts) 1:5 or greater (25 pts) 25
+If a ratio falls on the threshold between two points, award the higher point value. • 75:1 or greater (5 pts) • 25:1 - 75:1 (10 pts) • 10:1 - 25:1 (15 pts) • 5:1 - 10:1 (20 pts) • 5:1 or less (25 pts) 25

-Total 100
+Total 90